fallahn/crogine/samples/golf/mod_kit/course_format.md

         skybox = "assets/golf/skyboxes/sky.sbf" //a path to the skybox definition file to use (see below) shrubbery = "assets/golf/shrubs/cliffs.shb" //path to the shrubbery definition file (see below) instance_model = "assets/golf/models/reeds_large.cmt" //optional path to a model which is instanced around the water's edge.
-Defaults to reeds if this is omitted grass = 1,0.5,0,1 //surrounding grass colour.
-This is optional and will default to dark green from the colordome-32 palette grass_tint = 1.0, 1.0, 0.5, 1 //affects the colour of the noise applied to the grass colour.
-This is optional, by default just darkens the grass colour audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)
+Defaults to reeds if this is omitted audio = "assets/golf/sound/ambience.xas" //optional path to a crogine audioscape file for environment sounds (see below)